 Recommendations to Local Agencies, Districts, Associations, Commissions, Coalitions, Industries and other Entities Within and Outside of the Central Valley

 Agencies, Districts, Associations, Commissions, Coalitions, Industry and other entities include parties that may or may not have been participating in the CV-SALTS initiative to develop the Salt and Nitrate Management Plan and that benefit from the export and import of State Water Project and Central Valley Water Project surface waters.
-These entities should participate in and provide funding for the P&O Study, and subsequent phases of the Salt Control Program as appropriate, and participate in management zone implementation plans as appropriate to ensure that actions they plan, permit or implement minimize reductions in surface and groundwater quality within the Central Valley while promoting water sustainability.
+These entities should participate in and provide funding for the P&O Study, and subsequent phases of the Salt Control Program as appropriate, and participate in Management Zone implementation plans as appropriate to ensure that actions they plan, permit or implement minimize reductions in surface water and groundwater quality within the Central Valley while promoting water sustainability.

-Agencies, Districts, Associations, Commissions, Coalitions, Industry and other entities responsible for existing and future water resource and/or salinity treatment and/or disposal facilities within the Central Valley should participate in and provide funding for the P&O Study, and subsequent phases of the Salt Control Program as appropriate, and participate in management zone implementation plans as appropriate to ensure that actions they plan, permit or implement minimize reductions in surface and groundwater quality within the Central Valley while promoting water sustainability.
+Agencies, Districts, Associations, Commissions, Coalitions, Industry and other entities responsible for existing and future water resource and/or salinity treatment and/or disposal facilities within the Central Valley should participate in and provide funding for the P&O Study, and subsequent phases of the Salt Control Program as appropriate, and participate in Management Zone implementation plans as appropriate to ensure that actions they plan, permit or implement minimize reductions in surface water and groundwater quality within the Central Valley while promoting water sustainability.

 Definitions and Terminology Specific to the Salt and Nitrate Control Program

 ALTERNATIVE COMPLIANCE PROGRAM (ACP): project(s) designed to provide the same or higher level of intended protection to water users that may be adversely affected by the discharge.
 For example, where a discharge is unable to comply with water quality objectives for nitrate, the permittee may seek an exception and offer to provide a safe and reliable alternative water supply for nearby drinking water wells that exceed or threaten to exceed the primary MCL for nitrate.
-Alternative Compliance Programs may be used in conjunction with other non-traditional regulatory options (including variances, exceptions, offsets, management zones and assimilative capacity allocations) to mitigate the adverse effects from a discharge until a feasible, practicable and reasonable means for meeting water quality objectives becomes available.
+Alternative Compliance Programs may be used in conjunction with other non-traditional regulatory options (including variances, exceptions, offsets, Management Zones and assimilative capacity allocations) to mitigate the adverse effects from a discharge until a feasible, practicable and reasonable means for meeting water quality objectives becomes available.

 AQUIFER: A body of rock or sediment that is sufficiently porous and permeable to store, transmit and yield significant or economic quantities of groundwater to wells or springs.